catrionelee/catrionelee.github.io/_posts/2024-10-21-long-time-no-see.md

 ---
-layout: post
-title: "Long Time No See: Updates"
+title: Long Time, No See
+date: 2024-10-21
+categories: [Blog]
+tags: [updates]
+pin: true
+math: true
+mermaid: true
 ---

-Welcome back: to me!
+Welcome back: to myself!
 During the chunk of my MSc, I took a break from updating this website.
 But now, starting a new degree I am back at it.

 ## What happened from 2022-2024?